Interview by Lidia Ratoi

 As I started my doctorate in music, I also started working part-time at Beckman, getting involved with what at that time (the mid-’90s) were new and esoteric technologies, including high-res digital video and photography, 3D printing, and 3D animation.
 Within a year, I had quit the doctorate and was working full-time at Beckman, focused on digital imaging, visualization, and software development for remote instrumentation.

 Eventually, I started collaborating with some of the faculty, developing varied projects ranging from automated artificial bone implant design to virtual microscopy.
-But despite the science focus of my group and projects, I never lost my interest in the arts.
+But despite my group’s and projects’ science focus, I never lost my interest in the arts.
 I brought artists in for talks.
 I encouraged artists on campus to use our labs.
 I setup exploratory conversations between artists and scientists and spent a couple of years pushing the Institute to establish a new research theme focused on Art & Technology.
-But in the end, that push was unsuccessful, and I found myself wanting to steer my own work in new directions.
+But in the end, that push was unsuccessful, and I wanted to steer my work in new directions.

 So I left the Institute to return to art, but I brought Beckman’s focus on multidisciplinarity with me.
 I spent a year building and coding an artificially intelligent painting robot1 that listened to and sonically contributed to its environment; in a way, it was a hybrid of my past work on computer music and composition, my Beckman work on computer-controlled hardware, and my overall focus on remaking systems.
 I then went back to school for an MFA in New Media.